brightdigit/MistKit/README.md

 #### Managing Web Authentication Tokens

-`MKTokenManager` requires two components:

-* `MKTokenStorage` stores the token for later
+`MKTokenManager` requires a `MKTokenStorage` for storing the token for later.
+There are a few implementations you can use:
   * `MKFileStorage` stores the token as a simple text file
   * `MKUserDefaultsStorage` stores the token using `UserDefaults`
-* `MKTokenClient` sets up an http server for listening for the web authentication token
+  * `MKVaporModelStorage` stores the token in a database `Model` object via `Fluent`
+  * `MKVaporSessionStorage` stores the token the Vapor `Session` data

+Optionally **MistKit** can setup a web server for you if needed to listen to web authentication via a `MKTokenClient`:
+There are a few implementations you can use:
   * `MKNIOHTTP1TokenClient` sets up an http server using SwiftNIO

+Here's an example of how you `MKDatabase`:

 ```swift
 let connection = MKDatabaseConnection(